 8:00 Participate in your chosen project assisting with teaching activities including maths, English, science etc, and supporting the teacher through helping with setting and marking homework and tests

 12:00 Time to eat the packed lunch you made that morning!

 12:30 Begin your afternoon’s work with a full stomach and enthusiasm – this may involve returning to your morning building placement or having the opportunity for additional projects including local language lessons and assisting at homework clubs

 15:00 Return back to your accommodation and share your day’s adventures with other volunteers, maybe even a quick swim in the pool!

 18:30 Enjoy a delicious evening meal and relax.....

 - Zip lining weekend through the mountains, waterfall and gorger of Malolotja Nature Reserve

 - Kruger National Park 3-5 night camping safaris to see the big 5!

-- Full support and daily guidance from the project coordinator and assistant co-ordinator
+Full support and daily guidance from Project Coordinator and Assistant Project Coordinator

 Housing & Meals

 Lidwala Lodge located in the Ezulwini valley (known as the valley of heaven) in central Swaziland.
 This is the cultural heart of Swaziland and is where most of the tourist activities are based, and is also where the Royal Palace, houses of parliament, national sports stadium and national museum are located within a scenic semi-rural setting.
 The Lobamba, Ezulwini and Mahlanya communities are scattered within a few kilometers of this area.
 It is conveniently located less than 2km from many of the areas main facilities & attractions and is within 5km of the social projects that All Out Africa coordinates.